pal772/Visit-Bristol/README.md

     - As a user, i wanted suggestions on the top places to Visit in Bristol.
     - As you scrowl down the home page, there are 5 image sliders.
     - Each image slider showcases a short gallery
-    - Each one, with a title and a brief description.
+    - Each one, with a title and a description.
     - Below the description there is a sub-title, with Contact Information.
-    - Each contact information, has a link to it's main website, location and telephone number.
+    - The contact information, has a link to it's main website, location and telephone number.
     - This was created using just HTML and CSS.

     <img src="assets/readme-images/imageslider.png" alt="Screenshot of one image slider" width="50%">